- Instructions for Form 8275 - Introductory Material

 Your disclosure statement must include a description of the relevant facts affecting the tax treatment of the item.
 To satisfy this requirement, you must include information that reasonably can be expected to apprise the IRS of the identity of the item, its amount, and the nature of the controversy or potential controversy.
 Information concerning the nature of the controversy can include a description of the legal issues presented by the facts.

-Unless provided otherwise in the General Instructions above, your disclosure will not be considered accurate unless the information described above is provided using Form 8275.
+Unless provided otherwise in the General Instructions earlier, your disclosure will not be considered accurate unless the information described above is provided using Form 8275.
 For example, your disclosure will not be considered adequate if you attach a copy of an acquisition agreement to your tax return to disclose the issues involved in determining the basis of certain acquired assets.
 If Form 8275 is not completed and attached to the return, the disclosure will not be considered valid even if the information described above is provided using another method, such as a different form or an attached letter.

 Contact your pass-through entity if you do not know where its return was filed.
 However, for partners and S corporation shareholders, information for line 4 can be found on the Schedule K-1 that you received from the partnership or S corporation.